cs27x/PickupSports/README.md

 ### User Stories

-1. As a user, I want to be able to create an event that people can join.
+1.  __Story__: As a user, I want to be able to create an event that people can join
+  Acceptance:

-  -"Create new event" option available in GUI
+  * "Create new event" option available in GUI
 2. As a user, I want to be able to find other peoples events and say I am going.

   -App has the ability to search events and an option to say a user is attending